Estimated Glomerular Filtration Rate (eGFR)

 Estimated GFR (eGFR)Measured GFR (mGFR)

-How it worksA calculation used to estimate how well your kidneys are filtering certain agents produced by your body, such as:
+How it worksA calculation used to estimate how well your kidneys are filtering wastes produced by your body, such as:

 • creatinine (a waste product that comes from the normal wear and tear on muscles)